Log in Sign up

 There are still unresolved issues in the study of critical thinking.
 For example, how do we activate it when necessary?
 What psychological mechanisms ensure the reliable functioning of critical thinking?

-There are few studies on this topic, but Lev Vygotsky emphasized that the psyche is inherently biased and aligns with the lifestyle of the subject.
+There are few studies on this topic, but Lev Vygotsky emphasized that the psyche is inherently biased and aligns with the subject’s lifestyle.
 It is designed to filter and alter reality so that the subject can act more effectively in the world.